Academic Department Support Courses

 PRO322 HR 101: How to Stay Legal as a UF Employee

 This course provides a practical introduction and guide to fair and legal employment practices at UF.
 This course is ideal for employees with HR responsibilities.
 It covers the most pertinent laws and policies involving basic human resource practices that impact our employees.

 SCS010 HR 101: How to Stay Legal as a Manager or Supervisor

 This course provides a practical introduction and guide to fair and legal employment practices at UF.
 This course is ideal for individuals interested in human resources, serving in supervisory positions, or interested in becoming a supervisor.
 This course folds in the most pertinent laws and policies involving basic human resource practices and impacting our employees.

 Instructors: Ronda Mitchell and Sarah Hanson

+Would you like to substantially increase your ability to communicate with other people?
+Can you imagine the ways this might benefit you in your career, your day-to-day dealings with people, and in your personal relationships?
+“Relationship Strategies” assembles a number of simple tools that can be easily applied to improve both business and interpersonal relationships.
 This workshop offers guidelines for understanding and adjusting to the differences in people, through observation of their behavior.
-The tools presented will enable you to see yourself and your world through someone else’s eyes—and that can go a long way toward increasing communication effectiveness!
+The tools presented here will enable you to see yourself and your world through someone else’s eyes—and that can go a long way toward increasing communication effectiveness!

 Plus one (1) of Training and Organizational Development’s Business Communication courses